 What is the minimum wage in Virginia?

-The new minimum wage in Virginia increased to $9.50 on May 1, 2021, up from $7.25 per hour the previous year.
-This is $2.25 more than the federal minimum wage.
+The new minimum wage in Virginia increases to $12 on Jan.
+1, 2023.
 Unlike other states, Virginia does not exempt tipped workers from the state mandated minimum wage.
-For this reason, tipped employees in Virginia are to receive the same $9.50 minimum wage as all other employees plus earned tips.
+For this reason, tipped employees in Virginia are to receive the same minimum wage as all other employees plus earned tips.

 The state of Virginia has a long list of employees who are exempt from the state minimum wage.
 Some employees who are exempt from this minimum wage rate include:

 Full-time students who put in fewer than 20 hours of work per week when school is in session

 Babysitters who work for fewer than 10 hours per week